 Your immune system is your body’s defense against harmful antigens, and when stressed, its ability to do this is reduced.
 The stress hormone corticosteroid can suppress the immune system’s effectiveness by lowering the number of T and B cells.

-Stress can also have an indirect effect on the immune system by promoting unhealthy habits like smoking or neglecting sleep, which ultimately affects the immune system’s health.
+Stress can also have an indirect effect on the immune system by promoting unhealthy habits like smoking or neglecting sleep, which ultimately impacts the immune system’s health.5

 Supplements for stress

 Solgar® Daily Stress Support is a 100% drug-free and non-habit-forming way to support your ability to deal with occasional mental and physical stress.* This unique formula combines the power of clinically-studied Rhodiola and PANMOL® organic B-Complex.* Each serving helps:

 - Aid in your ability to deal with mental and physical stress*

 - Provide relief from occasional stress-related mental fatigue*